FrederoxDev/Amethyst-Launcher/README.md

 ### Launching

-You can launch the game from the **Launcher Page**, which can be accesssed by clicking on the **Crafting Table Icon** in the navigation bar.
+You can launch the game from the **Launcher Page**, which can be accessed by clicking on the **Crafting Table Icon** in the navigation bar.

 To launch the game, click the **'Launch Game'** button.

 To change the selected profile, click on the **'Profiles'** dropdown next to the **'Launch Game'** button, and select the desired one.

 > [!NOTE]
 > When launching, the launcher will search for the version specified by the selected profile.
-If no installed version is found, it will automatically install the sepcified version.
+If no installed version is found, it will automatically install the specified version.

 ### Profiles